jusminpt/horoscope/README.md

-This project is under development.
+This project demonstrate how to call API using PHP and JavaScript.